 Accessible Arts respects every participant’s right to privacy.
 We collect and use the minimum amount of personal information needed for us to ensure we provide you with a quality service.
 Accessible Arts will always endeavour to manage your information in ways that protect your privacy.

-Each project is assessed with regards to your individual privacy and confidentially.
+Each project is assessed with regards to your individual privacy and confidentiality.

 Personal information we may collect and hold includes: